 Making his debut

-The 20-year-old’s first taste of life in the first-team came during Wolves’ pre-season tour of China this time last year.
-Preparations for the current season saw Nuno’s side win the Premier League Asia Trophy and the defender played his part as Manchester City were defeated in the final.
+The 20-year-old’s first taste of life in the first-team came during Wolves’ pre-season tour of China in July 2019.
+Preparations for the season saw Nuno’s side win the Premier League Asia Trophy and the defender played his part as Manchester City were defeated in the final.

 They were preparation, he says, that amounted to his first ever inclusion in Nuno Espirto Santo’s senior team.
 Ten years after embarking on his journey with Wolves, an opportunity presented itself in the form of the Carabao Cup clash with neighbours Aston Villa.